 The topic of corporate citizenship received high priority in the company survey conducted in connection with the materiality analysis.
-At a workshop with colleagues from different departments, ideas were jointly developed that were later put into practice in 2021 and will be continued in 2022.
+At a workshop with colleagues from different departments, ideas were jointly developed in 2021 and put into practice 2022.

 Networking our employees as another aspect of corporate citizenship